usamabenashraf/Koraspond/README.md

 - You will see a success message, click the id of the newly created instance to open it.
 - Select the EC2 instance we created, a bunch of options will appear.
 - Copy the "Public IPv4 DNS" and save it in a secret called "EC2_HOST" in github.
 Create another secret name "EC2_User" and save "ec2-user" in it.
-- Also copy the "Public IP address" of the EC2 instance and save it in a secret called EC2_PUBLIC_IP.
-It is used in the prometheus.yml and you will need to see the deployed app.
 - Click on the Security tab.
 - Click on the security group associated with your instance.
 - Edit inbound rules to allow all TCP traffic on all ports from anywhere-IPv4 0.0.0.0/0 (for testing purposes).
 - Click "save rules" button.
+- Also copy the "Public IP address" of the EC2 instance and replace the target ip-address in the target field of promethius.yml file and commit the changes, keep the port 80.

 ## CICD
 - For pushing the docker build image in your own docker hub account, you will have to save the username and password of the account in "DOCKER_USERNAME" and "DOCKER_PASSWORD" secrets in github.